 Attempts were made to contact the L.R.S. site but A.F.V’s of the enemy were met; on 30th November the Bde O.M.E. made contact and with a small party surveyed the damage and buried one R.T.R. driver who had been locked inside a tank.

-The war diary of 15.
-Panzerdivision confirms the loss of 2 Panzer III and 1 Panzer II during the day.
-Since it did not engage in other tank combat, it is probable that the claim by the L.R.S. is correct.
+On the German side, the war diary of 15.
+Panzerdivision confirms the loss of 2 Panzer III and 1 Panzer II during the day, although it cannot be confirmed that they were lost in this fight.
+Nevertheless, since it did not engage in other tank combat, it is probable that the claim by the L.R.S. is correct.
 It is also interesting to note that the German regiment made a text-book attack, which of course came off very successfully, since the opponent was fighting with both arms tied behind his back.

 The incident was quickly recounted, already during the war in the book ‘With Pennants Flying’, which deals with combat by army tank units.
 Bryan Perrett in his book ‘Through the Mud and the Blood’ also recounts this episode.
 This contains an eyewitness account by Trooper Leslie Bowie of 7 R.T.R. (a veteran of Dunkirk, COMPASS, and the summer battles around Sollum), who was engaged in tank delivery, and on wireless watch at the site.